Walter Mischel: Contributions to personality theory

-In 1968, Mischel published the controversial book, Personality, and Assessment, which created a paradigm crisis in personality psychology.
+In 1968, Mischel published the controversial book, Personality and Assessment, which created a paradigm crisis in personality psychology.
 The book touched upon the problem in trait assessment that was first identified by Gordon Allport in 1937.
 Mischel found that empirical studies often failed to support the fundamental traditional assumption of personality theory, that an individual's behavior with regard to an inferred trait construct (e.g. conscientiousness; sociability) remained highly consistent across diverse situations.
 Instead, Mischel cautioned that an individual's behavior was highly dependent upon situational cues, rather than expressed consistently across diverse situations that differed in meaning.
 Mischel maintained that behavior is shaped largely by the exigencies of a given situation and that the notion that individuals act in consistent ways across different situations, reflecting the influence of underlying personality traits, is a myth.

-Situation and behaviour
+Situation and behavior

 Mischel made the case that the field of personality psychology was searching for consistency in the wrong places.
 Instead of treating situations as the noise or "error of measurement", Mischel's work proposed that by including the situation as it is perceived by the individual and by analyzing behavior in its situational context, the consistencies that characterize the individual would be found.
 He argued that these individual differences would not be expressed in consistent cross-situational behavior, but instead, he suggested that consistency would be found in distinctive but stable patterns of if-then, situation-behavior relations that form contextualized, psychologically meaningful "personality signatures" (e.g., "s/he does A when X, but does B when Y").